 In order to market XHANCE outside of the U.S., we must obtain marketing authorizations and comply with numerous and varying regulatory requirements of other countries regarding quality, safety and efficacy.
 Clinical trials conducted in one country may not be accepted by foreign regulatory authorities, and regulatory approval in one country does not mean that regulatory approval will be obtained in any other country.
 Approval processes vary among countries and can involve additional product testing and validation and additional administrative review periods.
 Seeking foreign regulatory approval could result in difficulties and costs for us and require additional non-clinical studies or clinical trials, which could be costly and time consuming.
 Regulatory requirements can vary widely from country to country and could delay or prevent the introduction of XHANCE in those countries.
-While our management team has experience in obtaining foreign regulatory approvals at other companies, we do not have any product candidates approved for sale in any foreign jurisdiction, and we, as a company, do not have experience in obtaining regulatory approval in international markets.
+While our management team has experience in obtaining foreign regulatory approval in international markets.
 If we fail to comply with regulatory requirements in international markets or to obtain and maintain required approvals, or if regulatory approval in international markets is delayed, our target market for XHANCE will be reduced and we would not be able to realize the full market potential of XHANCE.
 Furthermore, in addition to the costs to commercialize XHANCE in international markets, the pricing of XHANCE outside of the U.S. at levels acceptable to patients, prescribing physicians or a foreign government payor may be a challenge.
 If we are unable to achieve, or do not believe we will be able to achieve, acceptable pricing, we may not be able to profitably commercialize XHANCE in international markets.